-- 4.1.1 If changes to the DSA-approved construction documents as described in Section 3 above are required during the preparation of the truss submittal package, the project design professional shall prepare and submit a CCD to DSA for review in accordance with IR A-6: Construction Change Document Submittal and Approval Process.
-These changes may include, but are not limited to, truss depths, layout, framing plans, loads, truss anchorage, etc. Depending on the nature and extent of changes, DSA may require the revised documents to be submitted and processed as a Revision.
+- 4.1.1 If changes to the DSA-approved construction documents described in Section 3 above are required during the preparation of the truss submittal package, the project design professional shall prepare and submit a CCD to DSA for review in accordance with IR A-6: Construction Change Document Submittal and Approval Process.
+These changes may include, but are not limited to, truss depths, layout, framing plans, loads, truss anchorage, etc. Depending on the nature and extent of changes.
+DSA may require the revised documents to be submitted and processed as a Revision.
 When a CCD or Revision is required, it must be approved prior to or concurrent with approval of the truss submittal package. - 4.1.2 In accordance with PR 18-04 Section 5, the truss submittal package shall be organized into two separate electronic files: the approval document file and the supporting document file. - 4.1.2.1 The approval document file contains documents that require DSA approval.
 Truss design drawings (see Section 4.1.3 below) and truss placement diagram(s) shall be included in the approval document file. - 4.1.2.2 The supporting document file contains information that is not directly approved by DSA but is necessary to substantiate approval of the truss submittal package.
-The supporting document file shall include the truss calculations (see Section 4.1.6 below), applicable evaluation reports, and any other product data or information necessary to demonstrate the adequacy of the truss design. - 4.1.3 The truss submittal package shall include truss design drawings in accordance with CBC Sections 2303.4.1.1, 2303.4.1.2, and 2303.4.3.
-The truss design drawings shall be prepared by and each individual sheet shall be stamped and signed by the truss designer (see Glossary below) per CBC Section 2303.4.1.4.1.
+The supporting document file shall include the truss calculations (refer to in CBC Section 2303.4.3.1), applicable evaluation reports, and any other product data or information necessary to demonstrate the adequacy of the truss design. - 4.1.3 The truss submittal package shall include truss design drawings in accordance with CBC Section 2303.4.1.1 and 2303.4.3 and with details of all permanent individual truss member restraint and permanent individual truss member diagonal bracing as required by CBC Section 2303.4.1.2.
+The truss design drawings shall be prepared, and each individual sheet shall be stamped and signed by the truss designer (see Glossary below) per CBC Section 2303.4.1.4.1.

 In addition to the items required by the CBC, the truss design drawings shall include the following: